zxhiend/technical-assignment-week-4-faiz/README.md

-# Git-Github-Technical-Assignment
-Repository for technical assignment.
+# Repository for technical assignment.